-- All IOs issued in a test phase complete successfully; - The access pattern supplied by the benchmark driver shall match the IO profile selected for the test phase from Table 25; - The EPP(60) shall be stable (see 7.3.16 and 7.3.17), based on the 1-minute data collected according to 7.6.4.4.1, prior to the start of the MEASUREMENT INTERVAL and shall remain stable throughout the MEASUREMENT INTERVAL.
+- All IOs issued in a test phase complete successfully. - The access pattern supplied by the benchmark driver shall match the IO profile selected for the test phase from Table 21. - The EPP (60) shall be stable (see 7.3.15 and 7.3.16), based on the 1-minute data collected according to 7.5.4.4.1, throughout the measurement interval.

-7.6.4.5 Data Rate
+7.5.4.5 Data Rate

-The overall data rate for each drive used in a given configuration is defined to be the average of the average data rates collected for that drive according to 7.6.4.4.1.
+The overall data rate for each drive used in a given configuration is defined to be the average of the average data rates collected for that drive according to 7.5.4.4.1.

-The OVERALL DATA RATE for each drive present in the SUT for a given test phase shall be greater than or equal to 80% of the maximum published data rate for that drive type.
+The overall data rate for each drive present in the SUT for a given test phase shall be greater than or equal to 80% of the maximum published data rate for that drive type.

-7.6.4.6 Tape Robots
+7.5.4.6 Tape Robots

-If the SUT contains tape robots, they shall be enabled and ready to process a tape manipulation commands throughout the ACTIVE TEST.
+If the SUT contains tape robots, they shall be enabled and ready to process a tape manipulation commands throughout the active test.

-7.6.4.7 Drive-level Compression
+7.5.4.7 Drive-level Compression